PundiAI/pundi-docs/pundi-ai/pundi-aifx/installation.md

 # Installation f(x)Core

+f(x)Core is the technical name of Pundi AIFX.
+Pundi AIFX is formerly known as Function X (FX).

 This guide will explain how to install the `fxcored` CLI onto your system.
-With this installed on a server, you can participate on the mainnet as either a [Full Node](setup-node/) or a [Validator](../../validators/validator-setup.md).
+With this installed on a server, you can participate on the mainnet as either a [Full Node](setup-node/) or a [Validator](https://github.com/FunctionX-SG/pundiai-docs/blob/main/validators/validator-setup.md).

 Additionally, you may refer to this [<mark style="color:red;">**YouTube tutorial video**</mark>](https://www.youtube.com/watch?v=Fz0Y3qKG9og\&ab\_channel=FunctionX) to set up your validator.